|Alma Mater:||Kent State|

-Veronique Drouin-Luttrell was named Oklahoma's head women's golf coach on June 24, 2009, and in just six years has converted the Sooners into a perennial national power.
+Veronique Drouin-Luttrell was named Oklahoma's head women's golf coach on June 24, 2009, and immediately began converting the Sooners into a perennial national power.

-The top 15 54-hole scores in school history have come under her watch, and she has presided over the 15 lowest rounds in OU annals.
-Additionally, Drouin-Luttrell has watched her golfers claim six All-America honors and nine individual tournament titles.
+The top 18 54-hole scores in school history have come under her watch, and she has presided over the 17 lowest rounds in OU annals.
+Additionally, Drouin-Luttrell has watched her golfers claim six All-America honors and 10 individual tournament titles.

 Drouin-Luttrell’s squads won the 2012 and 2014 Big 12 Championships.
 The 2014 team shattered the previous Big 12 Championship scoring record by 11 strokes, and Jao-Javanil claimed the individual crown.
-Thanks to OU's remarkable success the last four seasons, Drouin-Luttrell was named Big 12 Coach of the Year in 2012 and 2014 and Women's Golf Coaches Association Central Region Coach of the Year in 2012, 2013 and 2014.
+Drouin-Luttrell was named Big 12 Coach of the Year in 2012 and 2014 and Women's Golf Coaches Association Central Region Coach of the Year in 2012, 2013 and 2014.

-During Drouin-Luttrell's first full season at Georgia in 2006, the Bulldogs won two prestigious events -- the Golf Daytona Beach Fall Preview and the SEC Championship.
+Drouin-Luttrell came to OU after serving as an assistant coach at Georgia from 2006-2009.
+In her first full season at Georgia, the Bulldogs won two prestigious events -- the Golf Daytona Beach Fall Preview and the SEC Championship.
 Drouin-Luttrell also served as interim head coach during the 2007 Central Regional and NCAA Championships, leading the Bulldogs to second- and eighth-place finishes, respectively.

 Before her time at Georgia, Drouin-Luttrell was a graduate assistant at Kent State for two-and-a-half years.
 She also enjoyed a standout playing career with the Golden Flashes as the 2000 Mid-American Conference (MAC) Freshman of the Year, the 2003 MAC Golfer of the Year and a three-time first-team All-MAC performer.